 A THGEM based detector for DHCAL has been designed with 40 layers in total.
-Each layer contains 2.0 cm thick stainless steel, 0.8 cm thick THGEM and readout electronics with 1×1 cm2 readout pads.
+Each layer contains 2.0 cm thick stainless steel, 0.8 cm thick THGEM and readout electronics with 1 × 1 cm2 readout pads.
 As THGEM production technology matures, the maximum area of THGEM is limited only by the size of the CNC drilling area.
-The low cost of materials and fabrication, robustness against occasional discharges, high gain and count rate capability of up to 10MHz/cm2 make THGEM very attractive for building the DHCAL.
+The low cost of materials and fabrication, robustness against occasional discharges, high gain and count rate capability of up to 10 MHz/cm2 make THGEM very attractive for building the DHCAL.
+As illustrated in Figure 5.25, the total thickness of the sensitive medium is 5 mm, which consists of 3 mm drift gap, 1 mm transfer gap and 1 mm induction gap.
+The absorber between the active layers is made of 20 mm thick stainless steel.
+The thickness of the readout electronics board is about 3 mm, and the total thickness of a single sensitive layer is less than 10 mm.
+Each layer corresponds to about 1.2 radiation lengths and 0.65 nuclear interaction lengths.
+The whole DHCAL detector is evenly divided into 40 layers, with a total stainless steel absorber thickness of 4.7 nuclear interaction lengths.